foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/mli_kernels.rst

 MLI Kernels (Operators)
 =======================

-This chapter lists and describes a collection of ML algorithms (kernels) included into MLI specification.
+This chapter lists and describes a collection of ML algorithms (kernels) included in MLI 2.0.

 .. toctree::
    :maxdepth: 2